How to Seed a Pomegranate

-Ignore the rest; this is by far the Best Way to Seed Pomegranates that I’ve ever used.
-Use natures guidelines and it’s all fruit; no mess!
+Ignore the rest of any advice you’ve been given; this is by far the best information on How to Seed a Pomegranate that I’ve ever used.
+Use nature’s guidelines and it’s all fruit; no mess!

-Every year I show friends what I think is the Best Way to Seed Pomegranates and not make a huge mess and they say, ‘you should do a post about that’ but it always escapes me and has never happened.
+Every year I show friends How to Seed a Pomegranate and not make a huge mess and they say, ‘you should do a post about that’ but it always escapes me and has never happened.
+This week I made one of my favorite holiday appetizers, Crostini with Goat Cheese and Pomegranate (also has a list of recipes where I’ve used pomegranate), and I remembered to take a few photos so I could share…you’re welcome! 🙂

 I recall when my daughter Lauren was younger and in high school, she helped a woman she babysat for get ready for a holiday party by cleaning a bunch of pomegranates.
 She came home afterwards with purple hands and a complaint about how much she hated doing it.
-If only she had asked her mom!
+If only I knew then what I know now!

-I know there are myriad methods I’ve seen online including spanking the poor fruit with a big wooden spoon or drowning it in water but I was lucky enough to meet someone years ago who had pomegranates growing in their yard and their method has turned out to be the most natural one and for me the best too; there is almost no mess at all!
+I know there are myriad methods I’ve seen online including spanking the poor fruit with a big wooden spoon or drowning it in water, but I was lucky enough to meet someone visiting Colorado years ago who had pomegranates growing in their yard and their method has turned out to be the most natural one and for me the best too.
+There is almost no mess at all!

 First, cut off the top of the pomegranate where the fruit has fallen off the tree, it should have a sort of crown on the top side.
 Once you cut off a minimal amount, you will see the separations in the fruit made by membrane.